 Launchpad for Innovation

 Alabama’s competitive cost structure and the growing ranks of a skilled, biotech-literate labor pool are not only a dynamic combination, but also the foundation for success for industry leaders seeking to relocate, expand, or open new doors.
-Asset-rich, pro-business Alabama sits in the cradle of the Biotech Corridor, making it a gateway state for domestic and international interests seeking new markets.
-Incentives packages, customized training, and support services are available at the state and local level, as well as unique assistance for start-ups.
+Asset-rich, pro-business Alabama sits in what is becoming known as the cradle of the Biotech Corridor, making it a gateway state for domestic and international interests seeking new markets.
+Incentive packages, customized training, and support services are available at the state and local levels, as well as unique assistance for start-ups.